Springador History/Origin

-As a relatively new designer dog breed, the Springador needs a well-documented history.
+As a relatively new hybrid dog breed, the Springador needs a well-documented history.
 However, examining its parent breeds provides valuable insight into its heritage.

 The Labrador Retriever originates from Canada, where fishermen originally used it to retrieve escaping fish.
 Today, the Labrador Retriever is one of the most popular dog breeds in the United States.